 Australia and Turkey conduct military-to-military talks every 18 months.
 The sixth iteration concluded in early February 2019, and this mechanism will continue to be a central feature of our relationship for the coming years.
 Ongoing exchanges at international events are also important with Australian and Turkish Defence Force presence a common theme.

 Defence Section - Ankara

 The Defence Section is a component of the Australian Embassy in Ankara.
 The Defence Section explains and promotes: Australia’s Defence interests and relationships with accredited countries; Defence policies and national security interests; strategic interests shared with accredited countries; Australia’s contribution to the protection of those shared interests; and the development of cooperative Defence activities.

 The Defence Attache is the principle accredited representative of the Australian Defence Force (ADF) in Turkey, and is resident in Ankara.
-The Defence Attache is dual accredited to Turkey and Israel.

 Did you know?